Buying Websites For Sale: What You Need To Know How I Make $3K/Mo

 Lessons Learned – What You Need to Know

 Turns out my assumption that “traffic would stay stable” was completely false in this case.

 In a better state of mind, one other than pure desperation to have a profitable asset, I probably could have seen this coming, but as it was, I was desperate.

-As of today, 1 year later, I’ve made back 75% of the website cost and it continues to return minimal revenue, however I still look at is a failed investment and lesson learned.
+As of today, 1 year later, I’ve made back 75% of the website cost and it continues to return minimal revenue.
+Despite the small passive income, however, I still look at is a failed investment.

 Your takeaway from this is to only invest in long term ideas and sites, not ones that are passing trends, games or fads.

 Don’t make my mistake again, and I know I never will!

 Site #3 Lesson: Finding the Best Businesses for Sale that Make Money